aelde/ros2_smartdriveduo30_controller/README.md

 so ,this path of project represent how to control smartdrive duo 30 using ros2 on jetson nano.

-so the concept to control smartdrive duo 30 is:
+the concept to control smartdrive duo 30 is:
   * 00000000 - 00111111 (0-63) is left wheel go forward
   * 01000000 - 01111111 (64-127) is left wheel go backward
   * 10000000 - 10111111 (128-191) is right wheel go forward